lf-lang/playground-lingua-franca/examples/Python/src/WebServer/README.md

     return {"status": "success", "num": num}
 ```

 `self` here refers to the `WebServer` reactor in which the handler is defined.
 The `self.app` is an instance of `FastAPI` application instance, defined as a state of the `WebServer` reactor.
 Import statements are in the `preamble` and not shown here for simplicity.
-This handler function will be triggered to generate a response to an HTTP `POST` request at the `/addone` endpoint.
+This handler function will be triggered to generate a response to an HTTP `POST` request at the `/addone` path.

 And the reaction to the action is